ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

 #### Control Messages

-WebSocket contains three types control messages: `close`, `ping`, and `pong`.
+WebSocket contains three types of control messages: `close`, `ping`, and `pong`.
 A WebSocket server or a client can send a `ping` message, and the opposite side should respond with a corresponding `pong` message by returning the same payload sent with the `ping` message.
 These ping/pong sequences are used as a heartbeat mechanism to check if the connection is healthy.

 The user does not need to explicitly control these messages as they are handled automatically by the services and clients.
 But if required, we can override the default implementations of the ping/pong messages by registering a `websocket:PingPongService` in the client side as given in the above Client code sample and by including `onPing` and `onPong` remote functions in the `websocket:Service` in server side.